simo1c/GateMeClass/tutorial/readme.md

 # GateMeClass Tutorial

-## DESCRIPTION:
+## DESCRIPTION

-The concept behind GateMeClass was to build a user friendly tool (in R programming language), able to fully automate both the definition of a marker table and the cell annotation.
-GateMeClass stands for “Gate-Mining-and-Classification” and it's a tool applicable to cytometry data.
+The idea behind GateMeClass was to create a user-friendly tool, implemented in the R programming language, that automates the process of defining a marker table and cell annotation.
+GateMeClass, short for "Gate-Mining-and-Classification," is specifically designed for cytometry data.

-GateMeClass is composed by two main modules, the training module, and the annotation module.
-Both modules can be used individually or in sequence according to user needs.
+GateMeClass consists of two main modules: the training module and the annotation module.
+These modules can be utilized independently or in a sequence depending on the user's requirements.

-GateMeClass is able to learn a marker table from an external annotated dataset and is able to apply the cell labels to a dataset of interest.
+GateMeClass has the capability to learn a marker table from an externally annotated dataset and apply the corresponding cell labels to a different dataset of interest.

-GateMeClass gives you also the option to manually define a marker table without an annotated dataset and to apply it directly on the dataset of interest to perform cells classification.
+Additionally, GateMeClass provides the option to manually define a marker table without relying on an annotated dataset.
+This marker table can then be directly applied to the dataset of interest for cell classification.

-Here we present an easy tutorial to guide you through its applicability on real biological datasets.
+To demonstrate its practicality with real biological datasets, we have prepared an easy-to-follow tutorial.

-## INSTALLATION:
+## INSTALLATION

-Before using GateMeClass, it is strongly reconmended to follow these steps.
+It is highly recommended to follow these steps prior to utilizing GateMeClass.

-### Step 1 "R-Libraries":
+### Step 1 "R-libraries"

-This is a list of all the packages that are fundamental to be able to run GateMeClass.
+This is a list of all the R packages that are fundamental to be able to run GateMeClass.

 ```
 install.packages("stringi")